Top Packaging Trends from PACK EXPO 2018

 Along with the continuous globalization of industry, proper packaging and labeling is becoming more of a focus when manufacturers are shipping internationally.
 A failure to meet country-specific standards can result in shipments being refused, translating into losses if packages moving across borders do not meet national standards.

 To compete and comply on the international stage, companies will need to better manage these country-specific policies.
 For example, in Specright, when a country has a policy change, all finished goods connected to that country could be flagged and put on hold.
 Simultaneously, updated documents can be loaded into all affected finished goods so the documentation is ready when the user realizes a spec has been flagged for changes.
 This prevents interruptions in the supply chain because all stakeholders are informed of policy changes and affected products before they leave the plant.

 Internet of Things and Connected Factories

 In addition to advances in factory automation, another trend in full force at PACK EXPO 2018 was the rise of the connected factory.
-Harnessing the power of the Industrial Internet of Things (IIoT), companies are now putting sensors on their equipment and using advanced analytics to predict failures and deploy proactive maintenance.
+Harnessing the power of the Industrial Internet of Things (IIoT), companies are now putting sensors on their equipment and using advanced analytics to predict failures and deploy predictive maintenance.